triveria-com/wmp/README.md

 Verification request is sent by the WMP Server Entity to the Client Entity.
 It's header `typ` claim shall be set to `jwt+wmp/verification_request`.
 The payload shall contain the following claims:
 - `nonce`: A random string that the client has to include in a verification response.
 A source of randomness with high entropy is recommended.
-- `code_verifier`: Code verifier to the PKCE Code challenge present in the invitation.
+- `code_verifier`: Code verifier to the [PKCE Code challenge][pkce] present in the invitation.
 Present only during the invitation flow.

 Here is an example of a WMP Verification Request:
 ```